MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-notifications.md

 Enrollment notifications are supported on these devices:

 * Android devices in bring-your-own-device (BYOD) scenarios
-* iOS/iPadOS devices in BYOD scenarios
+* iOS/iPadOS devices in BYOD scenarios, which includes device enrollment.
+This does not include user enrollment at this time.
-* Macs
+* macOS devices in BYOD scenarios, which includes device enrollment.
 * Devices running Windows 10/11, excluding Microsoft Entra hybrid joined devices
 * Autopilot devices, excluding userless scenarios such as Windows Autopilot for pre-provisioned deployment